Back to Tony's Trips Homepage

 operation was performed in

-An issue that had been glossed over was that, because roughly 5cm of my urethra had been excised, (the prostate gland passing through the urethra) my penis had been reduced in length by that amount.
+An issue that had been glossed over was that, because roughly 5cm of my urethra had been excised, (the urethra passing through the prostate gland) my penis had been reduced in length by that amount.
 However, the important factor was that an attempt had been made to cure me of prostate cancer.
 I have learned to live with an ornamental penis, although it would have been nice to have been offered an inserted graft to restore me to my pre-operation condition lengthwise!

 I returned to